dmitrie-ai/DiamondH5WebLib/README.md

 ## Server
-Simple server made with flask.\
+Simple REST server made with flask that returns JSON responses.\
 Made specifically for sending images from an image stack.
 Option is available to downsample and/or compress(using gzip) the response via the variables at the top of main.py.
 Downsampling block size can also be set via the variable at the top of main.py

 ### HTTP GET Request